Bozar/OneMoreLevel/user/doc/desert.md

 You need to bump and collect 5 quality spices (*) from a living sandworm to beat the game.
 But you cannot press Space to wait in desert, which makes the collecting job a little bit harder.

 A sandworm has a head (diamond), a tail (-) and body segments (+).
 The third, fourth and fifth segment contains spice (?) or quality spice (*).
+Every sandworm has at most one quality spice.
 You can only interact with segments that have spices.
 Other sandworm parts (head, body and tail) act like indestructible walls.

 Every turn a sandworm moves one grid in a random direction.
 Eventually it will tunnel into ground and leave a wall of dunes behind.
 An immobilized sandworm or one with fewer than three spices are more eager to go underground.
 The more spices a living sandworm has, the more likely are the dunes to contain spices.